Euploea crameri: Description

 Shape of the wings as in Euploea godarti, Lucas.
 Upperside very dark brown, almost black, scarcely at all paler towards the terminal margins; forewings and hindwings with subterminal and terminal series of white spots; on the forewing the spots in the subterminal series much larger than the spots in the terminal series and bent inwards opposite apex, a spot in the apex of the cell often obsolescent and a discal series of four or five spots, of which one or two may be very small or obsolescent; on the hindwing the spots in the subterminal and terminal series sub-equal.
 Underside chocolate-brown, the white spots as on the upperside but more distinct, and in the hindwing with the addition of a spot in the apex of the cell and five or six discal small spots beyond.
-Antennae, head, thorax and abdomen very dark brown, and, the antennae excepted, spotted with white beneath.
-Wingspan of 88–94 mm.
+The antennae, head, thorax and abdomen are very dark brown, and, the antennae excepted, spotted with white beneath.
+It has a wingspan of 88–94 mm.